What is

 |

-psychotherapist will be assumed to be a
+the “professional” in the above definition will be assumed to be a

-psychologist,
+psychologist, although

-Psychotherapy, as defined here, has
+as defined here, has ethics

-which can be distinguished from the ethics of
+which can be distinguished from the ethics of counseling

-that focus on helping a person solve normal problems.
+that focus on helping a person solve “normal” problems.

 Although